A practical guide to seeing Delhi

 The grandeur of the Lotus Temple at night

 Getting around Delhi

-One of our Delhi travel tips is to use the Metro as another very ‘doable’ option.
+One of our Delhi travel tips is to use the metro as another very ‘doable’ option.
+It is extremely modern and connects the city very well!
 However, it does not take you to all the attractions.
-To see Humayan’s tomb and the Lotus temple you need to take a rickshaw.
-Do not hesitate to use the Metro.
-We highly recommend it as an easy way of getting around since the Metro is extremely modern and connects the city very well.
-For backpackers or experienced travellers it is clearly a no-brainer.
-If you are older, or if travelling with children, the metro could be exhausting so you should consider taking a rented car which is very convenient and helps you getting around without being totally overwhelmed. then skip using the Metro.
+To see Humayan’s Tomb and the Lotus Temple you need to take a rickshaw.
+Do not hesitate to use the metro.
+We highly recommend it as an easy way of getting around since the connectivity is really good.

 Delhi tours and activities

 Delhi offers a number of guided tour options.
 We need to confess at this moment, we have not tried too many of them first hand but others have given these recommendations.